Getting Started

 Decision Matrix numerical criterion editor with Unit set to 'years', Minimum set to 1 and Maximum set to 10, modeling the Years of Experience range.

-Once you click "Proceed", you will be asked if you want to add another criterion.
-If you have 2 more criteria to add, click YES.
+After you click "Proceed", the wizard asks if you want to add another criterion.
+We still have two more to add, so click YES.

 Decision Matrix wizard prompt asking whether to add another criterion, with the YES button highlighted to continue defining objectives.